web2py/py4web/docs/chapter-01.rst

    internationalization.
-In practice, this exposes an object T very similar to web2py’s T but it provides better caching and more flexible pluralization capabilities. is a web IDE for uploading/managing/editing apps.
+In practice, this exposes an object T very similar to web2py’s T but it provides better caching and more flexible pluralization capabilities.
+-  PY4WEB comes with a Dashboard APP that replaces web2py’s admin.
+This is a web IDE for uploading/managing/editing apps.
 -  PY4WEB’s Dashboard includes a web based database interface.
 This replaces the appadmin functionality of web2py.